 It is worth thinking about when your lender calculates your mortgage interest.
 Your interest could be calculated daily, monthly, quarterly, or annually.
 If your mortgage interest is calculated daily, then you can make mortgage repayments at any time.

 However, if it isn't, Sprive suggests you make the payment a day before the interest is calculated.
 You are better off putting your money into a high-interest savings account if your interest is not due to be calculated for another few months.

 The more regularly you make mortgage overpayments, the more interest you're likely to save.
 This could mean a monthly overpayment or even weekly.
 If you could save more as a single payment, you can choose to pay a lump sum overpayment.

 As you approach standard variable rate (SVR) on your existing deal, if you are keen to save more money, then it may make sense to select a product that provides increased flexibility and allows you to make unlimited early repayments.

 Offset mortgages allow you to overpay on your mortgage without restriction and it has the additional benefit of being able to withdraw the cash back without penalty.

-For example if you had a £300,000 loan and had £300,000 in savings, you could put all the savings against your mortgage offset account and pay the lender nothing.
-If you then decided to withdraw £50,000, you would begin paying monthly payments on that loan amount at the interest rate agreed.
+For example, if you had a £300,000 loan and had £300,000 in savings, you could put all the savings against your mortgage offset account with no early repayment charges.
+If you then decided to withdraw £50,000, you would begin paying regular monthly payments on that loan amount at the interest rate agreed.

-7. Can you afford it? – make sure you can afford to overpay, and consider how this will affect your finances.
+Make sure you can afford to overpay, and consider how this will affect your finances.
 If you think you may not have enough money left at the end of each month to go towards overpaying your mortgage, then see if you are able to find creative ways of reducing your expenses without dramatically impacting your lifestyle.
 Our article on how to be a super saver might be helpful.